 Special assessment requirements

-Students must achieve an overall mark of 50% for assessment 1 and assessment 2 (combined).
+- Students must achieve an overall mark of 50% for the unit.

 Students are not entitled to a supplementary assessment for any of the assignments in this unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Active engagement with peers, staff and with the wider community will be a key element of this unit.

 Attendance at the Intensive in Week 14 of Semester 1 is compulsory.